omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Edited files on 5/21/2019:
 (haven't uploaded at work)
-models.py doesn't require reset
+models.py doesn't require reset views.py
+urls.py
+workoutinstance_detail.html

 Functionality completed on 5/21/2019:
 - add duration field in results. update workoutinstance whenever results are saved to call an update_duration on instance
         - just like instance does to base workout
+- change result create url to have username first, then workoutid, then result/create/
+- adding a result with a new duration now updates the instance to the new duration
+        - always updates instance duration to the latest results duration

 Notes: